Bariatric Surgery Recovery Tips for Patients in Los Angeles, CA | HLB

 3- Clean & Set-Up Your Home

-While you’re at it, pick up any area rugs and tape down electrical cords.
+While at it, pick up any area rugs and tape down electrical cords.
 Tripping over objects can cause you to fall, which could be dangerous for a post-op surgical patient.
 Leave all walkways clear and your home organized so you can find everything you need quickly.

 4- Keep Yourself Hydrated